huggingface/huggingface_hub/docs/sagemaker/inference.md

 ## Setup & Installation

-Before you can deploy a transformers models to Amazon SageMaker you need to sign up for an AWS account.
+Before you can deploy a 🤗 Transformers model to Amazon SageMaker you need to sign up for an AWS account.
 If you do not have an AWS account yet learn more [here](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-set-up.html).

 After you complete these tasks you can get started using either [SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html), [SageMaker Notebook Instances](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-console.html), or a local environment.
-To deploy from your local machine you need configure the right [IAM permission](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html).
+To deploy from your local machine you need to configure the right [IAM permission](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html).

 Upgrade to the latest `sagemaker` version.